Investment Case Updated: August 7, 2025

 How Management Allocates Capital

 Management follows a disciplined capital allocation approach, opting to invest only when they have conviction that the potential opportunities can reach meaningful scale with moat-like returns.
-The top priority remains investing in organic growth and gaining market share by delivering moments of “wow” for customers.
-CPNG has a low-risk balance sheet with cash exceeding debt by ~$2.0B, which, along with ramping free cash flow, should provide ample funding for the company’s reinvestment needs as well as flexibility for opportunistic Mergers & Acquisitions (M&A) and tapping into its $1B share buyback program (~2% of market cap).
+The top priority remains investing in organic growth and gaining market share by delivering moments of “wow” for customers, especially in Taiwan as management is becoming increasingly confident in the long-term revenue and margin expansion potential in the region.
+CPNG has a low-risk balance sheet with cash exceeding debt by ~$2.2B, which, along with ramping free cash flow, should provide ample funding for the company’s reinvestment needs as well as flexibility for opportunistic M&A and tapping into its $1B share buyback program (~2% of market cap).